 Here’s a glimpse of what it’s like to get a degree in this university:

 St. George’s University School of Medicine graduates have long waited for the arrival of Match Day 2018.
 Finally, on Friday, the wait was over, and the celebration commenced.

 Hundreds of SGU grads matched into highly competitive programs across the country including diagnostic radiology, anesthesiology, neurology, surgery, emergency medicine, and pediatrics.

-Dr. G. Richard Olds, President of St. George’s University, toasted the more than 150 newly matched residents who convened at SGU’s annual Match Day Luncheon in New York City.
+Dr. G. Richard Olds, President of St. George’s University, toasted to more than 150 newly matched residents who convened at SGU’s annual Match Day Luncheon in New York City.

-Pauline Nguyen, MD SGU ’18, was with her boyfriend and his father when news arrived that she had secured an OB/GYN residency at Newark Beth Israel Medical Center in New Jersey.
+Likewise, Pauline Nguyen, MD SGU ’18, was with her boyfriend and his father when the good news arrived.
+She had secured an OB/GYN residency at Newark Beth Israel Medical Center in New Jersey.
 Nguyen shared, “Once I saw OB/GYN, I was speechless.”
 She added, “It was the most incredible moment of my life.”

-As they begin residency this summer, the 2018 class will join the more than 15,000 physician graduates of SGU, who have gone on to practice in all 50 US states, as well as around the world.
+As they begin residency this summer, the 2018 class will join more than 15,000 physician graduates of SGU who have gone on to practice in all 50 US states and around the world.